josiahn99/kc1yqn-website/roadmap/index.md

 ## Purpose

-My curiosity about how the universe works returned strongly in 2025, sparked by reading *[Remembrance of Earth’s Past](https://www.amazon.com/Three-Body-Problem-Boxed-Set-Remembrance/dp/1250254493)* by Cixin Liu and listening to the *[Daniel and Kelly’s Extraordinary Universe](https://podcasts.apple.com/us/podcast/daniel-and-kellys-extraordinary-universe/id1436616330)* podcast.
-I don’t have a formal science background, and I’m not aiming for academic research.
-The goal is to treat amateur radio as a laboratory for applied electromagnetics, in order to gain a better personal understanding of physics.
+My childhood curiosity about how the universe works returned strongly in 2025, sparked by reading *[Remembrance of Earth’s Past](https://www.amazon.com/Three-Body-Problem-Boxed-Set-Remembrance/dp/1250254493)* by Cixin Liu and listening to the *[Daniel and Kelly’s Extraordinary Universe](https://podcasts.apple.com/us/podcast/daniel-and-kellys-extraordinary-universe/id1436616330)* podcast.
+I don’t have a math or science background beyond high school level.
+However, the goal is to use amateur radio as a starting point for a better understanding of physics - both through hands-on experimentation and theory.

 ## Learning Approach